 Just as with clarifying a request, when attempting to narrow a request, especially over the phone, it can be helpful to let the requestor know what kinds of records may be available and of interest to the requestor, and to inform the requestor about the potential fees involved in processing a request.
 Helping the requestor understand the costs and time involved in responding to a very broad request can be the key to encouraging the requestor to think about what records they are most interested in and may help them decide to agree to narrow their request.

 If a request seems overly broad, but the requestor refuses to narrow the request and won’t provide any justification or explanation as to why they are submitting such a large request, the institution may wish to consider whether the request is frivolous or vexatious under FIPPA s.10(1)(b), s.24(1.1), s.27.1, Reg.
 460 s.5.1 or MFIPPA s.4(1)(b), s.17(1.1), s.
 20.1, Reg.
 823 s.5.1 as applicable.
-Guidance on making this determination will be the subject of a future article.
+(Guidance on making this determination is available in the article “When is an FOI request frivolous or vexatious?“.)
 Alternatively, the institution may simply proceed to preparing and sending a fee estimate to the requestor and, so long as the estimate is over $100, taking no further action on the file until the fee deposit is received (or an appeal is filed).
-Also note that if a request is for a large number of records or necessitates a search through a large number of records and meeting the time limit would unreasonably interfere with the operations of the institution, under s.27 of FIPPA or s.20 of MFIPPA, it is open to the institution to issue a time extension to extend the basic 30 day deadline; more on this in a future article.
+Also note that if a request is for a large number of records or necessitates a search through a large number of records and meeting the time limit would unreasonably interfere with the operations of the institution, under s.27 of FIPPA or s.20 of MFIPPA, it is open to the institution to issue a time extension to extend the basic 30 day deadline.
+(Time extensions are discussed further in “Stop the clock!
+How different actions affect the deadline”.)

 Deciding whether or not to ask a requestor if they would like to narrow their request is always a matter of judgment.
 Any request for multiple records can theoretically be narrowed.
 But unless the institution can explain to the requestor how they will benefit from narrowing their request (in terms of significantly lower fees, less time waiting, or a better, more relevant set of disclosure documents), the requestor isn’t likely to agree to narrow their request, and may find the proposition bothersome.